 Masato Yoshida has been skiing in Rusutsu for many years and is familiar with the weather conditions and topography here.
 He often mentions that when it's raining or windy in Niseko, Rusutsu is calm.
 This doesn't seem to be due to the area's iconic Mt.
 Yotei

-"The ski resort is generally made up of streams, so snow tends to accumulate on the south and east sides due to winds blowing from the north and west.
-Snow tends to accumulate particularly easily at the bottom of streams, so you can choose from a variety of slopes depending on the snowfall and wind conditions.
+"The ski resort as a whole has a lot of valleys, so snow tends to accumulate on the south and east faces depending on the wind blowing from the north or west.
+Snow especially tends to accumulate at the bottom of the valleys, so you can choose from various slopes depending on the snowfall and wind.

-Also, when strong cold air from the northwest moves towards the Pacific side, it dumps a lot of wet snow on Niseko, but the amount of snow that falls changes on either side of Mount Yotei.
-When cold air moves in from a slightly western direction, it's easier for a lot of snow to fall on Rusutsu."
+Also, when strong cold air from the northwest moves towards the Pacific side, it brings a lot of wet snow to Niseko, but the amount of snow that falls changes on either side of Mount Yotei.
+When cold air comes in from slightly to the west, it tends to snow heavily in Rusutsu."

 This tree area is located between East Mt. and Mt.
 Isola.
 It is on the northwest face of the so-called Sugar Bowl.
 Because it receives little sunlight, it is easy to keep good quality snow.
 Riding surrounded by frost-covered trees is an exceptional experience